Mucus and blood in stool with abdominal pain: 6 Causes explained.

 A variety of organisms causes dysentery.
 The two most common organisms causing Dysentery are

 - Shigella bacteria (Bacillary Dysentery).

 - Acute onset lasts a short duration (usually 3-7 days).

 - In severe condition, only mucus and blood comes out without poop.

-- Urgency: sudden and intense desire to poop while scanty blood and mucus come out.
+- Urgency: a sudden and intense desire to poop while scanty blood and mucus emerge.

 - Frequency: several attacks of diarrhea, blood, or mucus.